Variational Quantum Algorithms for Semidefinite Programming: Variational Quantum Algorithms for SDPs

 where

-The optimal value of \eqref{eq:auglageqpara} bounds $p^{*}$ from below, i.e., $p' \leq p^*$.
-Note that we assume $U_{RS}(\bst)$ to be a problem-independent variational quantum circuit, as defined in \eqref{eq:vqauni}.
-As stated earlier, we do not address the question of how to select a problem-specific quantum circuit for our purposes and instead leave it for future work.
+As mentioned before, we assume that the objective function $ \Lagr_{c}(\bs{\theta}, \bs{y})$ is faithful, which means that the global optimal value of the optimization problem~\eqref{eq:auglageqpara} is equal to $p^*$.

-We now focus on solving the optimization problem \eqref{eq:auglageqpara} using the modified Lagrangian $\Lagr_{c}(\bs{\theta}, \bs{y})$.
-Note that, in general, the objective function provided above has a nonconvex landscape with respect to the quantum circuit parameter $\bs{\theta}$.
+We now focus on solving the optimization problem~\eqref{eq:auglageqpara} using the modified Lagrangian $\Lagr_{c}(\bs{\theta}, \bs{y})$.
+Note that, in general, the objective function provided above has a non-convex landscape with respect to the quantum circuit parameter $\bs{\theta}$.
 Also, it is linear in terms of the dual variable $\bs{y}$.
-Therefore, the optimization problem \eqref{eq:auglageqpara} is a nonconvex-concave optimization problem.
+Therefore, the optimization problem~\eqref{eq:auglageqpara} is a non-convex--concave optimization problem.
 For a convex-concave setting, the natural algorithm to consider is to first perform the maximization until a globally optimal point is reached and then update the dual variable, and repeat these steps until convergence (similar to ALM).
-On the contrary, for a nonconvex-concave setting, solving the maximization until global optimality is reached is generally NP-hard.
+On the contrary, for a non-convex--concave setting, solving the maximization until global optimality is reached is generally NP-hard~\cite[Section 2.1]{Danilova2022}.
 Therefore, we focus on obtaining approximate stationary points of~\eqref{eq:auglageqpara}.
+As a global optimal point is also a stationary point, if we use techniques to initialize quantum circuit parameters according to the problem at hand, such that these parameters lie in the vicinity of a global optimal point, then our algorithm will converge to that point.